mikemaccana/python-docx/README.markdown

 - Just [download python docx](http://github.com/mikemaccana/python-docx/tarball/master).
 - Use **easy_install** to fetch the **lxml** and **PIL** modules
-- Run
+- Run:

     example-makedocument.py

-to creates and modifies a sample docx document.
+to create and modify a sample docx document.

 Congratulations, you just made a Word document!